opentx/opentx-taranis-manual/first-steps.md

 CH3 must also move with the aileron stick, so we create a 2nd mixer line with Ail as source.
 We leave multiplexing set to "Add", as that's exactly what we want to do - the 2 inputs must be added together.

 Now let's discuss the weights a little.
 They are now set to 100%.
 This means that a full deflection of the aileron stick will create a full deflection of CH3, same for the elevator stick.
 But now as we add the 2 together, if we put the stick in the upper right corner (assuming mode 2) we have 100% + 100% = 200% output on CH3.
-Now, the limits defined on the OUTPUS screen are set to 100% - which means that the output will be clipped.
+Now, the limits defined on the OUTPUTS screen are set to 100% - which means that the output will be clipped.

 When the mixer's output for a channel goes beyond 100%, the servo won't move any further.